 Write-On Workshop #2 (WOA Plaintiff Sections: B, D, F, H, J & L):

 Tuesday, March 18th: 6:00–7:30 p.m.

 Room 100 ~ Dinner Will Be Served

-All other relevant information will be provided to you at the meetings.
+All other relevant information will be provided to you at the meetings listed above.
 We look forward to seeing you there!
 Questions?
-Please send them to Senior Development Editor Cali Tran.
+Please please them to Senior Development Editor Yvonne Chi.